Marion Indiana and Grant County Indiana Golf Courses, home of the Walnut Creek Golf Complex

-Walnut Creek is a public course located along I 69 at the Gas City exit 59, the fist exit south of Marion.
-We are part of a trail of great golf courses along the I69 corridor.
+Walnut Creek is a public course located along I-69 at the Gas City exit 259, the first exit south of Marion.
+We are part of a trail of great golf courses along the I-69 corridor.
 Walnut Creek is a favorite golf stopping point for Michigan golfers looking for just the right place to spend a few days golfing.
-Our course is proud to be selected Indiana’s most inviting course that you don’t have to be an expert to play as written in Midwest Living Magazine.
+Our course is proud to be named Indiana’s most inviting course that you don’t have to be an expert to play as written in Midwest Living Magazine.
 The Walnut Creek and Club Run Complex is a great place for a golf vacation with stay and play packages offered with many hotels.
 The two challenging courses are located side by side so that you don’t have to drive to another location to play the 2nd 18.
 Our area has several local attractions and restaurants to make any golf trip complete.
 Having received the Indiana Hoosier Hospitality Award, the staff is well versed in the local area and are anxious to make any golf trip memorable.
 This Indiana golf course has enjoyed the same ownership since 1970.
 Walnut Creek was first opened as an 18 hole course July 4, 1970.
 It was a Ballinger dream to become a favorite course of the north-east Indiana area.
-Two years ago, Golf Digest raised the normal 3 or 3 1/2 star rating to a 4 star rating!
-Helping to solidify the Ballinger dream!
+Not long ago, Golf Digest raised the normal 3 or 3 1/2 star rating to a 4 star rating helping to solidify the dream!

 It seems the most asked question is:Which is the best course?